fbwingate/Jupyter-Noebook-Work/README.md

 # Jupyter-Noebook-Work
-This folder includes someone of my jupyter projects I have worked on, some group projects and a few trial and error work
+This folder includes some of my jupyter projects I have worked on, some group projects, and a few trial and error work.